kura-labs-org/3_TIER_ASGMT/README.md

 # Task 1 Procedure: Creating a phpmyadmin EC2

 1. Create an EC2 on AWS.
 In this tutorial, the Ubuntu 20.0.4 EC2 will be used.
-After creating it, ,log in into the EC2. <br>
+After creating it, log in into the EC2. <br>
 <br>

 2. Run the following command: